 A. Player Age.
-Senior American Legion Baseball competition in 2024 is open only to players born on or after Jan.
-1, 2005.
+Junior American Legion Baseball competition in 2025 is open only to players born on or after Jan.
+1, 2008.

 Jan.
 1 is the universal cut-off date observed by the U.S. Olympic Committee.
 The American Legion will observe a Jan.
 1 cut-off date.
-If a player was born in 2004 that player is not eligible for Senior American Legion Baseball.
-A player born in 2005 or 2006 is not eligible for Junior American Legion Baseball.
-Players born in 2012 or later are not eligible to play American Legion Baseball.
+A player born in 2006 or 2007 is not eligible for Junior American Legion Baseball.
+Players born in 2013 or later are not eligible to play American Legion Baseball.